ernaniraffo/dijsktra-bellman-ford/README.md

 # Dijkstra-and-Bellman-Ford
 Solves Single Source Shortest Paths problem using Dijkstra's and Bellman-Ford's algorithms.
+When a negative edge weight is detected by the ```FindPath``` program, it will use the Bellman-Ford algorithm instead of Dijkstra's.

 ## Building
 * ```make``` or ```make FindPath``` - builds ```FindPath``` executable.